JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 #### Starting the docker container

-Before we download and compile SMASH, we start a docker container in the usual way:
+As you have probably already done the above, the first step you need to do for the hands-on is to start a new docker container `JSSMASH` for this hands-on session in the usual way:

 ```
-docker run -it -v ~/code/SummerSchool2022-test-dir/jetscape-docker:/home/jetscape-user --name JSSMASH jetscape/base:stable
+docker run -it -v ~/jetscape-docker:/home/jetscape-user --name JSSMASH jetscape/base:stable
 ```

-> You should be able to restart the school's myJetscape or the previous session's JSHYDRO container by running `docker start -ai myJetscape` or `docker start -ai JSHYDRO`
+> You also should be able to use the school's myJetscape or the previous session's JSHYDRO container by restarting them with `docker start -ai myJetscape` or `docker start -ai JSHYDRO`

 #### Downloading SMASH